Kilmacanogue: Amenities

 The village has two petrol stations, a primary school, a church, and an old coaching house dating back to the 19th century.
 The Plucks family, residents in the 19th and early 20th centuries, operated the coaching house where horses were changed on the route south to Wicklow.
 Charles Stewart Parnell was a frequent passenger on his way to his family house in Avondale – hence his moniker "The Blackbird of Avondale" – a ballad sung in his memory.
 It was not until 1861 that the railway was opened as far as Rathdrum, hence the need to travel by coach up to that time.

 Business

-Avoca Handweavers have one of their earliest outlets at the northern end of the village.
-This is situated on the site of Glencormac House, which was completed in 1860 by the Jameson Whiskey family, who were originally from Scotland.
+The northern end of the village is home to a flagship Avoca retail and food destination.
+Situated on the grounds of the former Glencormac House—originally built in 1860 by the Jameson whiskey family—the site now features expansive gardens, a food market, a table-service restaurant, and retail spaces..
 The house became a hotel (Grade A, a precursor to five-star rated hotels) in the 1950s, but was razed to the ground in a fire that occurred in 1967.